Prospective Graduate Students

 Thank you for your interest in our Ph.D. program in Cognition, Neuroscience, and Social Psychology.
 Our program is rigorous and designed to provide students with the skills they will need to become research scientists capable of pursuing knowledge of mental and social processes and brain functioning.
-Students may earn degrees with a focus in cognitive science, behavioral neuroscience, or social psychology, or they may take advantage of our unique interdisciplinary Ph.D. program focusing on language, speech, and hearing sciences.
+Students may earn degrees with a focus in cognitive science, behavioral neuroscience, or social psychology.

 Like most doctoral programs, we admit new applicants only once a year.
 Applications are due December 1st for domestic and international applicants for admission the following fall.
 Students are admitted only for full-time study.
-Acceptance into the program is based on GRE scores (not including the GRE psychology subject test), GPA, letters of recommendation, research experience, and the match between the applicant’s interests and the interests of our core faculty who are admitting students in a given year.
+Acceptance into the program is based on GPA, letters of recommendation, research experience, and the match between the applicant’s interests and the interests of our core faculty who are admitting students in a given year.
+GRE scores are optional.
 We use the personal statement to understand the applicant's research experience, research interests, and intended mentor(s).

-Although we have no formal cutoffs for GRE scores or GPA, we are most likely to consider applicants with Verbal and Quantitative GRE scores well over the 50th percentile and an undergraduate GPA above 3.75.
-The mean GRE score for our recent entering class is 315, with a mean Verbal GRE score 157 and a mean Quantitative GRE score 158.
-The mean GPA for the last two years of undergraduate school is 3.59 for these entering students.
-In addition, all entering students have worked as research assistants collecting empirical data in a laboratory or field setting.
+Although we have no formal cutoffs for GPA, we are most likely to consider applicants with an undergraduate GPA above 3.75.
+Although GRE scores are optional you may wish to note that a recent entering class had mean GRE ranks of 78th percentile for the Verbal GRE and 52nd percentile for the Quantitative GRE.
+The mean GPA for the last two years of undergraduate school was 3.89 for these entering students.
+In addition, all entering students had worked as research assistants collecting empirical data in a laboratory or field setting.